 All beans are always stored within GrainPro hermetic storage, whether within SuperGrainBags or large indoor multi-tonne Cocoons.
 This hermetic storage protects against pests such as cocoa moths, reabsorption of moisture from the 85% ambient humidity and the modified CO2 atmospheric conditions also prevents growth of aerobic moulds.

 We pay these farmers between 75% to 200% higher prices than the cacao price for the bulk commodity market in Honiara.
 The bulk market supplies cacao products for the big chocolate industry including Nestle and Cadbury.

-We are currently supplying a number of high quality craft bean to bar chocolate makers in Australia including Ratio Cocoa Roasters (Melbourne), Atypic Chocolate (Melbourne), Smooth Chocolator (Geelong), Cailo Chocolate (Perth), Metiisto Chocolate (Toowoomba) amongst others.
+We are currently supplying a number of high quality craft bean to bar chocolate makers in Australia including Ratio Cocoa Roasters (Melbourne), Atypic Chocolate (Melbourne), Smooth Chocolator (Geelong), Cailo Chocolate (Perth), Metiisto Chocolate (Toowoomba), Cuvee Chocolate (Victoria) and others.